 The above Hardinge lathe is my primary lathe.
 It is the only Hardinge lathe on a metal base cabinet that I have owned.
 I generally prefer older, simpler wood bench top lathes.
 I bought this lathe because it had a rear thread chasing attachment (albeit with major missing parts) along with other useful and valuable accessories and it was offered at a price that I could not refuse.
 I bought it at a time when I was facing serious surgery and health problems.
 It was a big decision to buy it, but I am so glad that I did buy it.
 I have since sold 2 other lathes that were my primary lathes.
 This is the best lathe I have ever owned.
 I now only have 2 Hardinge thread chasing lathes.
 Yes, there used to be 3 thread chasing lathes, but I recently sold one.
-Neither thread chasing lathe is available at this time.
-I am in the process of refurbishing the older thread chasing lathe.
-I still have need for a lathe, and I could probably get by with just one of the thread chasing lathes.......so one of the lathes may become available in the future.
+This thread chasing lathe is NOW AVAILABLE.
+In the near future, I will have to give up my shop space and move a severely limited amount of equipment into my 3rd floor apartment.
+Although this is the lathe I use most of the time, the older flat belt lathe illustrated below is what I will be able to move to my 3rd floor apartment.
+This lathe is available with the thread chasing attachment, a set of change gears, and the excess thread guides I have available for a price of $15,000--an extremely rare offering.
+If you do not have 3-phase, there are several options: an RFD drive, a single phase motor, or a DC motor (I have several DC motors available, even one that is powered by a POWERFUL 1200W RECHARGEABLE 48V LI-ION battery).

 As the grave diggers in Shakespheare's Hamlet say, "The longer you have lived, the closer you are to the end of your life."
 That is where I am at.
 These older Hardinge thread chasing lathes are extremely rare today largely because their owners died and their heirs did not know what they had.
 With all the loose parts associated with these lathes, it is very easy for them to be separated from the lathes when ownership is transferred.
 Someone offered me a Hardinge thread chasing lathe that was complete, except that he had only one thread guide, which meant that you would only be able to cut 6 different threads on the lathe: that, plus the logistics of getting the lathe to me from 2000 miles away prevented me from buying it.
 I have many thread guides and all the necessary parts and accessories for 2 Hardinge thread chasing lathes.
 I have metric and American thread guides.
 I want these lathes and all the related parts and accessories to be sold to someone who will appreciate them.
 I think it wise to sell the 2 lathes to the same person.
 That person may then choose which thread guides (and other accessories) he wants to keep and sell the spare lathe if he so wishes.
 I will include all the threading parts that I have.
 I have many such parts.
 I have plenty of parts for 2 complete lathes (+ extras of some parts), each with an assorment of thread guides and loose change gears.
 If you are seriously interested in obtaining the best Hardinge thread chasing lathe you can hope to find, you will agree.
 You will want to buy the 2 lathes together.
-Although this remains true, the offer is presently on hold.
-Should my health fail, the 2 lathes could instantly become available.
+Looking to the future, I am offering both lathes NOW for $30,000.
+If you only want one lathe, buy the above lathe.

 In the early years Hardinge made lathes that were driven by a single large electric motor that drove an overhead line shaft that ran through the building and powered multiple machines.
 This photo from an early Hardinge catalog shows such lathes.
 The 4c Hardinge lathe illustrated here (since sold) included a table supported by 5 legs and with vertical pipes as shown in the catalog illustration.